schlegelp/tanglegram/README.md

 pip3 install tanglegram -U
 ```

-To install the bleeding edge version from Github you can run:
+To install the bleeding-edge version from Github you can run:

 ```
 pip3 install git+git://github.com/schlegelp/tanglegram@master